Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-boost-works.md

 - [StrategyCurveYVoterProxy](https://etherscan.io/address/0x07db4b9b3951094b9e278d336adf46a036295de7#code)
 - [StrategyCurve3CrvVoterProxy](https://etherscan.io/address/0xC59601F0CC49baa266891b7fc63d2D5FE097A79D#code)

-### Enter Yeeldx’s yveCRV and yveBOOST vaults
+### Enter Yeeldx’s yveCRV and yveBOOST YeeldBoxes

-Both of these Yeeldx vaults reward CRV stakers with a share of the CRV locked by Yeeldx, making it an ideal destination for those who wish to stake CRV whilst remaining liquid:
+Both of these Yeeldx YeeldBoxes reward CRV stakers with a share of the CRV locked by Yeeldx, making it an ideal destination for those who wish to stake CRV whilst remaining liquid:

-- Earn a share of trading fees from the [Curve.fi](https://curve.fi/) protocol (3Crv), automatically reinvested (for the yvBOOST vault).
+- Earn a share of trading fees from the [Curve.fi](https://curve.fi/) protocol (3Crv), automatically reinvested (for the yvBOOST YeeldBox).
-- Earn a share of Yeeldx’s claim of [Curve.fi](https://curve.fi/) protocol fees, on top of your own rewards (more 3CRV!), automatically reinvested (for the yvBOOST vault).
+- Earn a share of Yeeldx’s claim of [Curve.fi](https://curve.fi/) protocol fees, on top of your own rewards (more 3CRV!), automatically reinvested (for the yvBOOST YeeldBox).
-- The collective voting power of the veCRV tokens is optimized and rebalanced automatically to maximize rewards in all of Yeeldx’s Curve Pool vaults.
+- The collective voting power of the veCRV tokens is optimized and rebalanced automatically to maximize rewards in all of Yeeldx’s Curve Pool YeeldBoxes.
 - Receive yveCRV or yvBOOST tokens for your deposited CRV, allowing you to easily extract profit or exit your staked CRV position

 Yeeldx’s work to automate the yield generation and rebalancing of your crypto assets is especially true in the case of your CRV holdings, and Yeeldx’s yveCRV or yvBOOST offers a powerful, compounding, “set-and-forget” place to stake your CRV!